Abib-web/joystick-controller-stm32/README.md

 ### Hardware Requirements
 - STM32F446RE development board.
 - Wii Nunchuk joystick or any compatible I2C joystick.
-- LCD module for real-time data display.
+- UART-to-USB converter or similar for terminal communication.
 - Pull-up resistors (4.6kΩ) for the I2C lines.
 - 3.3V power supply for the joystick.

 ### Software Requirements
 - STM32CubeMX for project configuration.
 - STM32CubeIDE for coding and debugging.
+- PuTTY or Tera Term for UART terminal output.
-- HAL library for I2C and LCD management.
+- HAL library for I2C and UART management.

 ---